openkruise/openkruise.io/kruisegame/user-manuals/network.md

 - Value format: Add <id\> to any position in the original path(consistent with the Path field in HTTPIngressPath), and the plugin will generate the path corresponding to the game server ID.
 For example, when setting the path to /game<id\>, the path for game server 0 is /game0, the path for game server 1 is /game1, and so on.
 - Configuration change supported or not: yes.

+PathType

+- Meaning: Path type.
+Same as the PathType field in HTTPIngressPath.
+- Value format: Same as the PathType field in HTTPIngressPath.
+- Configuration change supported or not: yes.

 Port